IgnacioMB/csvcli/README.md

 - `show`: Displays the contents of the CSV, excel or parquet file

-  Example showing the contents of a CSV file with `,` as a delimiter.
+  Example showing the contents of a CSV file.

   ```
   csvcli myfiles/data.csv show | less -S
   ```

-  Example showing the contents of a CSV file with a delimiter other than commas.
+  When working with CSV files, csvcli will try to guess the delimiter of your CSV files for you.
-  In this case you must specify the delimiter using the `-d` option:
+  If you are not happy with the guess, you can always specify the delimiter using the `-d` option:

   ```
   csvcli -d '|' myfiles/csv_with_pipes.csv show | less -S
   ```

 - `head`: Displays only the first rows of the file